wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Spark civic and community engagement by addressing local needs, interests and culture.
+-   Spark civic and community engagement by addressing local needs, interests and culture.

--   •Foster trust, interdependence, and reciprocity throughout the community.
+-   Foster trust, interdependence, and reciprocity throughout the community.

--   •Merge digital and physical community spaces.
+-   Merge digital and physical community spaces.

--   •Ensure that people know about mesh / have software installed before a communication outage occurs.
+-   Ensure that people know about mesh / have software installed before a communication outage occurs.